Understanding Ovarian Cancer

 After treatment, women may experience a mixture of physical and emotional challenges.
 In some cases, women have long-term side effects or physical changes that linger after treatment has ended.
 It is important to seek supportive care to help manage the adjustment to life after treatment.

-Physicians monitor patients closely to check for recurrence of cancer; checkups may include physical exams, bloodwork and imaging tests.
-In addition to medical care, women may benefit from peer support and professional counselling.
-For information and resources, including support groups, contact a reputable organization such as the Canadian Cancer Society or Ovarian Cancer Canada.
+Physicians will monitor patients closely to check for recurrence of cancer; checkups may include physical exams, bloodwork and imaging tests.
+In addition to medical care, patients may require additional care or support at home.
+Patients can benefit from peer support, home care services and professional counselling.
+In home care services such as companionship, medication reminder and meal preparation can ease the stresses of everyday life during recovery.